slatedocs/slate/source/index.html.md

 ### Current API V1 users
 If you already have V1 code, then you must change /api/resource_name to /api/v1/resource_name.
 Also, when you write new code, try to use V2, since V1 will depreciate.

+# Code examples
+We've put popular languages code examples under Github.
+Please feel free to view, and pull request if you have any updates:
+<a href="https://github.com/PractiTest/pt-api-examples/" target="blank">PractiTest Api Code Examples in Github</a>

+## Python

+link to the ptyhng

+## Ruby
+See here<a href="https://github.com/PractiTest/pt-api-examples/" target="blank">here</a>

+## C sharp (.Net)
+bla

+## Java
+bla bla java